jgreener64/pdb-benchmarks/README.md

 * Calculating the distance between residues 50 and 60 of chain A in adenylate kinase ([1AKE](http://www.rcsb.org/pdb/explore/explore.do?structureId=1ake)).
 * Calculating the Ramachandran phi/psi angles in adenylate kinase ([1AKE](http://www.rcsb.org/pdb/explore/explore.do?structureId=1ake)).

-[1] Gajda MJ, hPDB - Haskell library for processing atomic biomolecular structures in protein data bank format, *BMC Research Notes* 2013, **6**:483 | [link](http://bmcresnotes.biomedcentral.com/articles/10.1186/1756-0500-6-483)
+[1] Gajda MJ, hPDB - Haskell library for processing atomic biomolecular structures in protein data bank format, *BMC Research Notes* 2013, **6**:483 - [link](http://bmcresnotes.biomedcentral.com/articles/10.1186/1756-0500-6-483)

 The PDB files can be downloaded to directory `data` by running `julia tools/download_data.jl` from this directory.
-If you have all the software installed, and compiled where applicable, you can use the script `tools/run_benchmarks.sh` from this directory to run the benchmarks and store the results in `benchmarks.csv`.
+If you have all the software installed, and compiled where applicable, you can run `sh tools/run_benchmarks.sh` from this directory to run the benchmarks and store the results in `benchmarks.csv`.
 The mean over a number of runs is taken for each benchmark to obtain the values below.

 Benchmarks were carried out on an Intel Xeon CPU E5-1620 v3 3.50GHz x 8 processor with 32 GB 2400 MHz DDR4 RAM.
 The operating system was CentOS v8.1.
 Time is the elapsed time.